masmangan/ideal-guide/gs-antlr-codespaces.md

 ### Testing the installation

-Check if antlr4 and grun are running:
+Check if the aliases for antlr4 and grun are working:

 ```
 $ antlr4